 Realisations and projects

-An airport in compliance with the highest standards
+An airport meeting the most prestigious standards

 In 2012, the CCI completed a major terminal expansion project.
 The aim was to anticipate the needs of the traffic while incorporating new international standards.